Obokano

 The obokano (also spelled obukano) is a large bass bowl lyre from Kenya.
 It is used by the Gusii ethnic group.

 The instrument is made from a skin of a cow or goat and a bowl like structure curved out of a wood stump.
 It consists of eight strings whose tensions on the crossbar can be adjusted to produce different tones.
 It has been described as "the double-bass of East Africa."

+This is the largest such lyre in Kenya and instruments may be as large as six feet tall.
+It is used to accompany singing and dancing, Gusii music usually being vocal.
+When used solo, it is generally as an introduction to singing.
+The instrument is usually reserved for male members of the Gusii.